48 hours in Oslo at Christmas time

 12 noon - On return to Karl Johans gate, take a snack at Spikersuppa or light lunch at United Bakeries.
 Then pick up some wintry outerwear at the Helly Hansen (Karl Johans gate 3) or Norroena (Akersgata 30) flagship stores and head for Oslo's North Woods in a "Frognerseter" Metro car from National Theatre.

-For bragging rights, you see, visitors must venture to the heights.
+For bragging rights, visitors must venture to the heights.
 It's only 20 minutes off, but squint and it looks like Norway's rugged interior.
 (For the snow report: +47 22 92 32 00)

 2 p.m. - For alpine skiing or snowboarding get off at Voksenkollen station and shuttle to Tryvann Tower (for the view) and Tryvann Vinterpark, a resort with snow-making machines, 11 lifts and 18 slopes up to 1,400 metres in length.

-There you can also rent cross-country skis to hit the 2,600 km (1,600 miles) of groomed trails, some of them lit.
+There you can also rent cross-country skis to hit the 2,600 km (1,600 miles) of groomed trails, some of them lit up in the evening.

-Hop off the Metro a bit lower down, at Frognerseter, and you can rent a toboggan from the sleigh association (+47 22 49 01 21).
-Its 2 km Corkscrew run, parallel to an Olympic bobsled track, requires natural snow.
+Hop off the Metro one station further up, at Frognerseteren, and you can rent a toboggan from the sleigh association (+47 22 49 01 21).
+Its 2 km Corkscrew run, parallel to an Olympic bobsled track is a good bit of hair-raising fun.

-6 p.m. - Dinner at Frognerseter, a log lodge from 1867 with Dragon-style touches.
+6 p.m. - Dinner at Frognerseter, a log lodge from 1867.
 Its informal Cafe Seterstua offers sandwiches and meatballs.
 For venison, ptarmigan or salmon served under a chandelier try the lodge's Finstua (casual clothes are fine, but reservations are advisable: +47 22 92 40 40).
+(Writing by Victoria Klesty and Vegard Botterli, Editing by Paul Casciato)